-The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article; as it is the annual authorization of the Town's Section 53 $E^{1/2}$ revolving funds.
+The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article; as it is the annual authorization of the Town's 53 $E^{1/2}$ accounts.

-To see if the Town will vote to grant the Board of Selectmen pursuant to G.L. c.164, §134 the authority to research, develop, and participate in a contract, or contracts, to aggregate the electricity load of the residents and businesses in the Town and for other related services, independently, or in joint action with other municipalities, retaining the right of individual residents and businesses to opt-out of the aggregation, or act or do anything in relation thereto.
+Voted unanimously to grant the Board of Selectmen pursuant to G.L. c.164, §134 the authority to research, develop, and participate in a contract, or contracts, to aggregate the electricity load of the residents and businesses in the Town and for other related services, independently, or in joint action with other municipalities, retaining the right of individual residents and businesses to opt-out of the aggregation.
 The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article; this allows the Board of Selectmen authorization to enter into an agreement to provide the residents of Sutton alternatives for their electric provider.

-To see if the Town will vote to authorize the Board of Selectmen to enter into an agreement or agreements for the purchase of net metering credits generated by a renewable energy facility, whether from Next Sun Energy, its affiliates or other provider of net metering credits, for a term of up to twenty years from the date of commercial operation of any such facility, and upon such terms and conditions as the Board of Selectmen deems in the best interests of the Town; and further to authorize the Board of Selectmen to take such action as may be necessary to carry out the vote taken hereunder, or act or do anything in relation thereto.
+Voted unanimously to authorize the Board of Selectmen to enter into an agreement or agreements for the purchase of net metering credits generated by a renewable energy facility, whether from Next Sun Energy, its affiliates or other provider of net metering credits, for a term of up to twenty years from the date of commercial operation of any such facility, and upon such terms and conditions as the Board of Selectmen deems in the best interests of the Town; and further to authorize the Board of Selectmen to take such action as may be necessary to carry out the vote taken hereunder.